juancarlosayeng/mamawmail-system-whitepaper/README.md

-# UPDATED: October 1 2025
+UPDATED: October 1 2025

 # Submitted New IFPP Whitepaper to NLNET.
--Separated IFPP from Mamawmail into its own Whitepaper.
+- Separated IFPP from Mamawmail into its own Whitepaper.
+<br><br>
--Github Repo about to be updated after finishing Mawmawmail Whitepaper.
+- Github Repo about to be updated after finishing Mawmawmail Whitepaper.
 <br><br>

 -----------------------------------------------------